-What types of legal entities can investors register in New Zealand?
+What types of legal entities can investors register in New Zealand in 2023?

 The legislation on foreign investments in New Zealand provides very flexible and attractive policies.
 Foreign investors are allowed to establish any of the legal entities prescribed by the commercial law, but, when they apply for an investor visa in New Zealand, it is worth knowing that they have only few options.